 Kidney transplantation is saving tens of thousands of lives every year.
 It is a miraculous surgical procedure that relieves the suffering of thousands of people.

-After undergoing surgery, patients will no longer need regular dialysis, and dietary restrictions will be at a minimum.
+After undergoing surgery, patients will no longer need regular dialysis, and dietary restrictions will be minimal.

 If you have any questions about kidney transplantation, feel free to share your thoughts in the comment section below.
 We would be thrilled to read them.